ulysses0099/AoEIIAIAutoDocu/README.md

 Modify your AI.per files by adding identifiers, the script can identify.
 More details on that later.
 Run the script.
 In the Main Folder of the AI a Documentation Folder is createt, which contains the created HTML Documentation.
+Open the created html files with a browser of you choise.

 ## What does the script actually do?
 1. Gather information